DaveAPS/vue-table-view/README.md

 * Attributes

- 1)  :labels #All the column list which you wants to show in table grid, its provide the following option to set its layout and column features.
+ 1)  :labels #All the column list which you want to show in table grid, it provides the following options to set its layout and column features.
 ````
     Example-